Pulsar Portable Generator Reviews: Top 5 Compared and Reviewed

 Tank Size and Runtime: Pulsar PG2300iS comes with a 1.18-gallon gasoline tank that delivers up to 6-hour runtime at 50% load.
 It consumes around 0.2 gallons of gasoline per hour.

 Economy Switch: Economy mode allows the engine to change its speed to meet the load applied.
-This ensures better fuel economy and quieter operation.
+It ensures better fuel economy and quieter operation.

 Starting Method: It has a recoil start system.